benedekthomas/FSND_Trivia/backend/README.md

 One note before you delve into your tasks: for each endpoint you are expected to define the endpoint and response data.
 The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
 You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.

-(C) 1.
-Use Flask-CORS to enable cross-domain requests and set response headers.
+1. Use Flask-CORS to enable cross-domain requests and set response headers.
-(C) 2.
-Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
+2. Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.
-(C) 3.
-Create an endpoint to handle GET requests for all available categories.
+3. Create an endpoint to handle GET requests for all available categories.
-(C) 4.
-Create an endpoint to DELETE question using a question ID.
+4. Create an endpoint to DELETE question using a question ID.
-(C) 5.
-Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
+5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
-(C) 6.
-Create a POST endpoint to get questions based on category.
+6. Create a POST endpoint to get questions based on category.
-(C) 7.
-Create a POST endpoint to get questions based on a search term.
+7. Create a POST endpoint to get questions based on a search term.
 It should return any questions for whom the search term is a substring of the question.
-(C) 8.
-Create a POST endpoint to get questions to play the quiz.
+8. Create a POST endpoint to get questions to play the quiz.
 This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
-(C) 9.
-Create error handlers for all expected errors including 400, 404, 422 and 500.
+9. Create error handlers for all expected errors including 400, 404, 422 and 500.

 REVIEW_COMMENT
 ```